Please click on each of the topics below to view, or scroll down to read them all

 The Visual Quality Objectives (VQO) set by the CCLUP for the viewshed in the Big Lake vicinity will be adhered to by the Community Forest.
 Strategies to manage the vegetative cover of those identified areas includes planning block boundaries with organic (natural) shapes, retaining forest cover to reduce the visual impact of the harvesting, and computer-modeling the potential visual impact and adjusting plans before they are implemented.

 The Community Forest acknowledges that water is vital and will uphold all laws and regulations regarding water.
 Licensed water intakes for domestic and irrigation use will be recognized and risks to water quality will be managed for, in forest and road management activities.

 The sub-regional plan strategies associated with the Cariboo Chilcotin Land Use Plan will provide the baseline for riparian, lakeshore, and wetland management.

-A community forest agreement can confer rights to the license-holder to manage and sell non-timber forest products for commercial purposes.
-However, to what degree the Community Forest will pursue this avenue has yet to be determined.
 People will continue to be able to collect NTFPs for personal use.
 Agreements would need to be arranged for commercial gathering of NTFPs on the WL Community Forest.

 Generally speaking, the rights to utilize grasses within the Community Forest areas belong to the holders of grazing tenures in those areas.
 There is no intent to manage grasses as NTFPs.